London - Pop Festival, Tattooed hand with Leather Straps and Buckles, 1971

 US $ 4,600

-This photograph, taken at a Pop Festival in Hyde Park, London, in 1971, captures the intricate textures of a tattooed hand adorned with leather straps and buckles, offering a deeply personal and intimate glimpse into the subject’s life.
-The close-up focus and the use of black and white emphasize the roughness of the skin, the scratches on the straps, and the faded ink of the tattoos.
-The heart tattoo, inscribed with the word "love" and combined with the simple anchor drawing, suggests a mixture of vulnerability and toughness, a narrative further enhanced by the masculine ring.
+This photograph, taken at a pop festival in Hyde Park in 1971, captures a tattooed hand adorned with leather straps and buckles: an intimate glimpse into the subject's history.
+Black and white emphasizes the roughness of skin, scratches on the straps, and the faded ink of a heart tattoo inscribed "love" alongside a simple anchor drawing.
+The combination suggests a mixture of vulnerability and toughness that carries more narrative information than any portrait could.

-This photograph, taken at a Pop Festival in Hyde Park, London, in 1971, captures the intricate textures of a tattooed hand adorned with leather straps and buckles, offering a deeply personal and intimate glimpse into the subject’s life.
-The close-up focus and the use of black and white emphasize the roughness of the skin, the scratches on the straps, and the faded ink of the tattoos.
-The heart tattoo, inscribed with the word "love" and combined with the simple anchor drawing, suggests a mixture of vulnerability and toughness, a narrative further enhanced by the masculine ring.
+This photograph, taken at a pop festival in Hyde Park in 1971, captures a tattooed hand adorned with leather straps and buckles: an intimate glimpse into the subject's history.
+Black and white emphasizes the roughness of skin, scratches on the straps, and the faded ink of a heart tattoo inscribed "love" alongside a simple anchor drawing.
+The combination suggests a mixture of vulnerability and toughness that carries more narrative information than any portrait could.